 The apple did not fall far from the tree in my case, as my mother was a young restaurateur in Nigeria, where she ran a popular restaurant in Lagos in her 20’s.
 Although I was not encouraged to spend time in the kitchen for fear of accidents – which is rather unusual for an African girl who is taught to cook from a young age, I was quite the rebellious child who turned out to be entirely consumed by the wonders of food; so I disobeyed my mother lots of times and I have the hot oil scars to show for it.
 Now I cook, share and write about all that I love and learn about food.

 I love being able to share and enjoy all kinds of food from all over the world.
 I am passionate about food provenance, seasonal, healthy yet sumptuous food and I always aspire to create the very best with what I have been blessed with.

 I am very proud of the cultural melange in my family and in our world and I celebrate this in my cooking.
-At my pop up and supper clubs events such as African Afternoon Tea and Wild Africa, I share African food as a multiplicity and diversity of cultures.
+At my African Supper Club and African Afternoon Tea pop up, I share African food as a multiplicity and diversity of cultures.
 I also use this opportunity to highlight the hard-working farmers who provide foods such as the large amounts of West African grown cocoa and cacao which account for two-thirds of the amount in circulation around the world.

 Television & Writing